ELLIOTTCABLE/Warcrack/Interface/AddOns/Examiner/readme.txt

 Examiner does not use that much memory by itself, but once you start caching a lot of people, memory usage can grow quite quickly.

-You can always find the latest release of this addon on WoWInterface.com.
+You can always find the latest release of this addon on Curse or WoWInterface.
 Post your comments, questions and suggestions for this addon on the addons comment page.
 Or in this thread: http://forums.curseforge.com/showthread.php?t=18999